caldaibis/probability-updating-games-marl/README.md

 # Multi-agent reinforcement learning for relaxed probability updating games

-This is the repository corresponding to the Master Thesis "Investigating relaxed probability updating games" by Collin Aldaibis.
-It contains the code for the mechanics behind general-sum probability updating games and provides a wrapper to port such games to OpenAI Gym-like environments.
-Using Ray Tune and Ray RLlib, it implements PPO and other policy gradient learning methods to learn optimal strategies, converging to Nash equilibria.
+Welcome to the repository corresponding to the master thesis project "Investigating relaxed probability updating games" by Collin Aldaibis.
+This repository is built and utilised to investigate Nash equilibria for general-sum probability updating games.
+It implements all of the mechanics in such games and provides a wrapper to port them to OpenAI Gym-like environments.
+Using Ray Tune and Ray RLlib, it applies the state-of-the-art Proximal Policy Optimisation (PPO) and other policy gradient learning methods to learn optimal strategies for both the host and the contestant.
+This implementation empirically shows to converge to Nash equilibria for many general-sum games.

 ## Requirements and notes